elifzorlu/DSA-210-Term-Project/README.md

 - **Caffeine Consumption**: I will use the data available on the website of the coffee place to measure the amount of caffeine per drink. (mg)
 - **Ambient Sound Levels**: I will use an online tool via my laptop to measure the average ambient sound levels during my peak focus, in decibels. (the website: https://www.checkhearing.org/soundmeter.php)
 - **The Study Window**: I will report the study window by using the clock. (e.g. morning (7.00 am - 12.00 pm), afternoon (12.00 pm - 05.00 pm), evening (05.00 pm - 09.00 pm), night (09.00 pm - 07.00 am))
-- **Amount of Classes Attended**: I will report the number of classes I have attended that day to measure my mental fatigue.
 - **Study Location**: I will record the location where my maximum focus has occurred. (e.g. dorm room vs. library vs. home)
-- **Total Study Duration**: I will report the total amount of studying done in that day by using the Forest app in total numbers of hours of study format.
 - **Undisrupted Focus Length**: I will record all of my study sessions using a productivity app called Forest where it blocks all distractions from my phone.
 I will check the records on this app daily to pinpoint my maximum focus duration in a single session.
 As a note, in every study session I will keep studying until I realize my mind is involuntarily swaying into non-study related thought and stop the timer when I realize my study session is not being productive anymore (I will not leave my seat during my sessions nor change anything that might affect my study session).

 ---